Mitsubishi Materials Corporation

 The following are excerpts from the “Business and other risks” section.

-The Group has production and sales bases in 31 countries and regions overseas, and considers the overseas business to be an important basis for the Group's business growth.
+The Group has production and sales sites, and others in 32 countries and regions overseas, and positions its overseas business as an important foundation for the growth of the Group's business.

-With regard to these risks, the Group will further thoroughly implement existing risk reduction workarounds, BCPs and other measures.
-The Group will also constantly monitor the situation and review our business strategies and overseas investments.
-The Group also responds appropriately to these changes by sharing information from our local offices and cooperating with each business.
-The Group collects information on individual country risks, such as legal regulations outside Japan, and share and disseminate information within the Group.
+To address these risks, the Group constantly monitors the situation and reviews business strategies and overseas investments.
+In addition, we respond appropriately to these changes by sharing information from local sites and cooperating with each business.
+Furthermore, we strive to collect information on individual country risks, such as legal regulations overseas, and share and disseminate such information within the Group.
+On top of this, we formulate conventional risk mitigation measures and BCPs, which are periodically reviewed.

-In particular, the metals business is at risk of being affected by events beyond the control of the Group, such as intervention in resource businesses by national and local governments in copper producing countries, fluctuations in the global supply and demand balance of copper concentrate, and deterioration in the quality of copper concentrate.
-As part of our efforts to create a sustainable raw materials portfolio, the Group will promote the diversification of countries and regions where the Group purchases copper concentrate and invest in superior mine projects.
-At the same time, the Group will stably secure raw materials by actively using recycled raw materials such as E-Scrap (waste substrates for various electronic equipment).
+Particularly in the Metals business, there is a risk of being affected by events beyond the control of the Group, such as intervention in resource projects by national and local governments in copper-producing countries, fluctuations in the global supply-demand balance of copper concentrates, and declining copper concentrate grades.
+To mitigate these risks, we promote the diversification of countries and regions where we purchase copper concentrates as well as more effective investment in superior mining projects as part of our efforts to form a sustainable raw material procurement portfolio.
+At the same time, we actively use recycled raw materials like E-Scrap (waste circuit boards from various electronic devices) to ensure stable supplies of raw materials.

 PAGE TOP